fiatconnect/specification/fiatconnect-api.md

 type.
 This is expected to vary by geographical region as well as quote details provided by the request body.
 Each `fiatAccount[FiatAccountTypeEnum]` MUST correspond to a fiat account type that is allowed to be used for the requested quote.
 `fiatAccount[FiatAccountTypeEnum].fiatAccountSchemas` is a list of objects, where each object represents a fiat account schema that can be used to communicate data about the corresponding fiat account type.
-Each object MUST contain a `fiatAccountSchema` field representing the actual fiat account schema that can be used, and an optional `allowedValues` field.
+Each object MUST contain a `fiatAccountSchema` field representing the actual fiat account schema that can be used, an optional `allowedValues` field, and an optional `userActionType` field.
 The `allowedValues` object is an optional mapping from any number of keys in the selected fiat account schema to values that are allowed for that key.
 This is identical in purpose and function to the `allowedValues` field for KYC schemas, discussed earlier.
+`userActionType`, if present, denotes that this account schema, if used for the transfer, will require user action in order to transfer fiat funds from the user to the provider.
+Different values of `TransferInUserActionTypeEnum` denote different semantics with respect to what *kind* of action the user will have to perform in order to send fiat funds to the provider.
+If a fiat account schema requiring user action is used to execute a transfer with a compatible quote, the semantics of the `/transfer/in` endpoint will from normal, as discussed later.

 ###### 3.4.1.1.3.2.
 Failure